yanghuafang/map-pose-former/docs/ROADMAP.md

    noise.
 The model is activation-bound, so weights were never the cost.
    [RESULTS.md](RESULTS.md) has the Pareto table.

-   Attention heads were meant to be the other half of this.
-They are reachable now that `model/attention.py` owns the projections, and still unpruned:
-   `prune.py` scores feed-forward channels and has no notion of a head.
+   Attention heads are the other half, and `prune.py` scores and slices them now.
+Same story: two heads in four come off for 0.260 against the 0.264 they started from, and buy 3.5% of latency.
+A pruned head is a narrower projection, so it removes weights like everything else here, and M4's verdict stands.
 3. **Quantization of the student**: PTQ for the calibration curve, then QAT with `nvidia-modelopt`.
 Neither the pose head nor the cost surface has weights to quantize; `mapposeformer/quantize.py` says why that matters.